b00401062/b00401062.github.io/Memoirs/Bloch's Effective Java.md

 - Migration compatibility drove the decisions to support raw types and to implement generics using erasure.
 - The safe alternative to raw collection types is to use unbounded wildcard types.
 - You can’t put any element (other than null) into a `Collection<?>`.

+### Eliminate unchecked warnings

+- The *diamond operator* tells the compiler to infer the correct actual type parameter.
+- Eliminate every unchecked warning that you can.
+- If the code that provoked the warning is typesafe, then (and only then) suppress the warning with an `@SuppressWarnings("unchecked")` annotation.
+- Always use the `SuppressWarnings` annotation on the smallest scope possible.

+### Prefer lists to arrays